scaleoutsean/solidfire-windows/README.md

   - Deploy SolidFire PowerShell Tools for Windows - it is recommended to use SolidFire PowerShell Tools for PowerShell 5.1: `Install-Module -Name SolidFire  -Scope CurrentUser`
   - SolidFire VSS Provider for Windows Server 2019 and 2016
   - SolidFire is easy to automate (`New-SFVolume`, `Add-SFVolumeToVolumeAccessGroup`, after you've set up cluster, added iSCSI initiators and created QoS policies and Volume Access Groups)
-- Direct Access to iSCSI
+- Direct VM Access to iSCSI
-  - Like with VMware, you need to make sure VMs can get on iSCSI network, and they must use unique (to each VM or clustered group) VAGs or SolidFire (CHAP) accounts
+  - Like with VMware "RDM", you need to make sure the VMs may access iSCSI network(s), and they must use unique (to each VM or clustered group of VMs) initiators, VAGs, SolidFire (CHAP) accounts and volumes

 ## Generic workflow for Hyper-V Clusters with SolidFire